snowdrop/narayana-spring-boot/README.md

 # Narayana Spring Boot

 Narayana is a popular open source JTA transaction manager implementation supported by Red Hat.
-You can use the `narayana-spring-boot-1-starter` or `narayana-spring-boot-2-starter` starter to add the appropriate Narayana dependencies to your project depending on which Spring Boot version do you use.
+You can use the `narayana-spring-boot-starter` starter to add the appropriate Narayana dependencies to your project.
 Spring Boot automatically configures Narayana and post-processes your beans to ensure that startup and shutdown ordering is correct.

 By default, Narayana transaction logs are written to a `transaction-logs` directory in your application home directory (the directory in which your application jar file resides).
 You can customize the location of this directory by setting